-One proposed step is to enter into a Sale and Lease-Back agreement with BDO Unibank, Inc. involving some of its Depots, Terminals and Petroleum Retail Stations.
+One proposed step is to enter into a Sale and Lease-Back agreement with BDO

+Unibank, Inc., a universal banking corporation, which aside from being a creditor of the Company, has no other relationships with it.
+The office address of BDO Unibank, Inc. is at BDO Towers Valero, 8741 Paseo de Roxas, Makati City, Philippines.
+The Sale and Lease-Back involves some of the Company's Depots, Terminals and Petroleum Retail Stations.
 The Company will receive around 9.345Billion Pesos for the sale, which will be applied to its current obligation with the same bank.
-BDO will then lease the properties back to the Company, ensuring that the Company continues its operations and move towards its full recovery to previous levels.
-The proposed sale and lease-back also grants the Company the right to exclusively repurchase the assets within 3 to 5 years from the time of sale, when the Corporation is in a better position to repurchase the said assets.
+BDO will then lease the properties back to the Company, ensuring that the Company continues its operations and moves toward its full recovery to previous levels.
+The proposed sale and lease-back also grants the Company the right to exclusively repurchase the assets within 3 to 5 years from the time of sale, when the Company is in a better position to repurchase the said assets.